-- 1. The use of tobacco products (including but not limited to vaping or e-cigs) are not permitted by any employee while you are "on the clock", whether on school property or off school property.
+1. The use of tobacco products (including but not limited to vaping or e-cigs) are not permitted by any employee while you are "on the clock", whether on school

+- property or off school property.
 Be a good role model.
 (The use of alcohol, tobacco, and non-prescribed drugs is prohibited on the school bus.
-ORC #3301-83-12A) - 2.
+ORC #3301-83-12A). - 2.
 Do not leave your bus unattended.
-All drivers are to remain in their bus while loading and unloading or any time when students are on the bus - 3.
-Except in cases of extreme emergency, cellular telephones, including hands-free and wireless devices or other portable communication devices, shall not be used by the driver while the school bus is in motion or while the driver is supervising the loading or unloading of students.
-(ORC #3301-83-12M) - 4.
-No unauthorized passengers are permitted to ride on the bus
+All drivers are to remain in their bus while loading and unloading or any time when students are on the bus. - 3.
+Except in cases of extreme emergency, cellular telephones, including telephone on speaker setting, ear devices, smart watches, and personal wireless devices or other personal portable communication devices, shall not be used by the driver while the school bus is in motion or while the driver is supervising the loading or unloading of students.
+(ORC #3301-83-12M). - 4.
+No unauthorized passengers are permitted to ride on the bus.